CherifiMi/Foody/README.md

 - using page handler to set a page tab view
 - using safe args
 - using data store to save the meal preferences
+- using attrs to use dark theme and light theme

 ___
 ## Ui